corrode/corrode.github.io/content/podcast/s02e08-season-finale/index.md

 ## Show Notes

+### Results from the Survey

+A few weeks ago, we asked you to fill out a survey about the Rust in Production podcast.
+Thank you to everyone who participated!
+We received a lot of valuable feedback.

+In total, we got 82 responses.
+Here are some of the key takeaways:

+#### How did you discover the "Rust in Production" podcast?

+- 43% of respondents found the podcast on Mastodon.
+- 21% Podcast directory (Apple, Spotify, etc.)
+- 9% Recommended by a friend
+- 6% Twitter
+- 5% LinkedIn
+- 5% Search engine
+- 4% Reddit
+- 7% Other

+#### How Many Episodes Have You Listened To?

+- 26% of respondents have listened to all episodes.
+- 27% have listened to most episodes (more than half).
+- 27% have listened to some episodes (less than half).
+- 10% have only listened to one episode.
+- 10% Other

+#### Which Aspects Of The Show Do You Enjoy The Most?

+- 96% of respondents enjoy the technical content.
+(Tech Deep Dives)
+- 49% enjoy the business motivations to choose Rust.
+- 8% other

+#### Are there any topics related to Rust in production that you'd like to see covered in future episodes?

+We got a lot of great suggestions for future episodes.
+In total, we received 30 unique responses.
+Here are the top 5 key insights:

+- **Cloud native development and microservices:** Addressing misconceptions about Rust's suitability for cloud-native applications, including microservices and Kubernetes operators.

+- **Enterprise adoption:** How large companies implement Rust, including getting buy-in, training/hiring strategies, and integrating Rust into existing processes.

+- **Performance-critical applications:** Exploring Rust's potential as an alternative to C++ in performance-critical domains like machine learning, including C++/Rust interoperability.

+- **Web and network services:** Coverage of Rust in web applications, WebAssembly, and network services.

+- **Ecosystem deep dives:** Technical deep dives into popular crates, the Tokio ecosystem, and best practices for structuring large Rust projects.

+#### If you could change one thing about the "Rust in Production" podcast, what would it be and why?

+We received 20 unique responses.
+Top 5 key insights:

+- **More technical focus:** Many listeners expressed a desire for more in-depth technical discussions rather than high-level or business-oriented content.

+- **Improved audio quality:** Some mentioned that the audio can be hard to hear at times and suggested better audio production.

+- **Diversity in guests:** There's a request for more diverse guests, including women and people from atypical backgrounds.

+- **Tighter editing:** Some listeners feel the discussions can ramble and could benefit from more focused editing.

+- **Format variations:** Suggestions include offering video versions, having occasional casual discussions with a co-host on ecosystem topics, and potentially shortening episode lengths.

+#### What is your current level of experience with Rust?

+- 15% Beginner (less than 1 year of experience)
+- 46% Intermediate (1-3 years of experience)
+- 19% Advanced (3-5 years of experience)
+- 14% Expert (5+ years of experience)
+- 6% I don't use Rust, but I'm interested in learning

+#### Who should be a guest and why?

+We don't want to name specific people, but here are some categories of guests that were suggested:

+- **Industry leaders and enterprise adopters:** Senior engineers and decision-makers from major tech companies who have implemented Rust at scale.
+- **Core Rust ecosystem contributors:** Developers and maintainers of the Rust language, compiler, and critical libraries/crates.
+- **Systems programmers:** Professionals working on operating systems, embedded systems, and low-level infrastructure using Rust.
+- **Open-source project leads:** Maintainers of significant open-source projects built with Rust, including developer tools and frameworks.
+- **Domain specialists:** Experts applying Rust in specific fields such as game development, cybersecurity, or academic research.

+#### How do you typically listen to "Rust in Production"?

+- 60% While doing household chores
+- 58% While commuting
+- 26% While exercising
+- 21% Dedicated listening time
+- 10% During work breaks
+- 9% While coding
+- 10% Other

+### How has 'Rust in Production' influenced your perception of Rust's viability in production environments?

+- 19% Significantly improved my confidence in Rust for production use
+- 41% Somewhat improved my confidence in Rust for production use
+- 36% No change in my perception
+- 4% I don't have an opinion

+Here's the data ordered by percentage with a markdown header:

+### Which aspects of Rust in Production are you most interested in?

+- 75% Systems programming
+- 59% Web development
+- 48% Data processing and analysis
+- 46% Embedded systems
+- 43% Network programming
+- 25% Game development
+- 21% Machine learning / AI

+### Which of the following formats (audio or video) would you be most interested in?

+- 35% System architecture deep dives
+- 28% Advanced Programming Concepts in Rust
+- 27% Idiomatic Rust discussions
+- 9% Pair programming sessions
+- 1% Other

+### Summary

+Thanks to everyone who participated in the survey!
+We appreciate your feedback and will use it to improve the show.
+Simon and me will discuss the results in more detail and see how we can incorporate your suggestions into future episodes.

+### Office Hours

 If you're interested in the topics we discuss, perhaps you'd like to join our [Corrode Office Hours](https://opentalk.mailbox.org/room/9afe744f-5ded-432f-a714-771a699e604d?invite=9225fedc-03c7-4dd3-926f-a1f0d6a3d338) every Thursday at 4 PM UTC.
 Bring your questions, and we'll try to help you out!